christsven/H.E.A.T/ruleset/H.E.A.T.md

 #### Spotters

-Since modern forces use raduos extensively on squad-, platoon- and up to battalion-level, any spotter can spot for any gun in his platoon, just like a UAV spots for its entire platoon.
+Since modern forces use raduos extensively on squad-, platoon- and up to battalion- level, any spotter can spot for any gun in his platoon, just like a UAV spots for its entire platoon.

 There is still an option for any gun to bring a designated spotter, since you are still allowed to field multiple spotters, but it is not mandatory.

 If a gun has begun zeroing in on a position, it is not bound to a specific spotter.
 If they went from 6 to 4 on spotter A and spotter B takes over due to A dying or repositioning, the zeroing is not affected.
 But without a spotter correcting shots, it is also unable to further zero in and lower its value.
 A direct hit also needs to be observed to notify the artillery that zeroing has finished.